fabric8io/fabric8/docs/fabric8OnOpenShift.md

 ### Install Fabric8 Apps

-One you have found the `kubernetes.json` file for the [app](fabric8Apps.html) you wish to install type the following using the `osc` command from OpenShift:
+Once you have found the `kubernetes.json` file for the [app](fabric8Apps.html) you wish to install type the following using the `osc` command from OpenShift:

 		osc process -v DOMAIN=$KUBERNETES_DOMAIN -f kubernetes.json | osc create -f -